 "Otherwise, you're just annoying people," the boy declared.
 Stu looked away and tried to bury these offensive words in silence.

 But the teen was engaged now and wanted to further his arrogant point.
 "Come on man!"
 But Stu had numbed himself to the boy's presence.
 "What?
 Now you're ignoring me?
 People ignore you all day and you go and do it to me!"
 At last, the teen scoffed and stood up.
 "Come on," he said to his girl.
 "This guy's hopeless."

 The teen walked on, shouting into the night, the girl giggling and tripping over the sidewalk in her high heels.
 Stu remained as always, silent and staring.
 Then someone new arrived.

 The figure stopped.
 Stu stared at the black jacket of the man, but did not raise his eyes.
 No money fell into his hat.
 "Spare change," he repeated.

 The jacket rustled and a hand was removed from the pocket.
-Stu continued to stare ahead.
-His eyes quivered only slightly.
-Seeing the dismal street lamps across the street, the scarred buildings, and the dead sign posts, Stu looked back to the black jacket.
+Stu's eyes quivered to either side as if the jacket was too intimidating to look at.
+The dismal street lamps, the scarred buildings, and the dead sign posts were not much of a backdrop so Stu looked back to the black jacket.